datalad-handbook/book/docs/beyond_basics/101-161-biganalyses.rst

   relevance to you.
 These files will not be version controlled or saved to your dataset.
 Section :ref:`gitignore` can tell you more about this.
 Be mindful, though:
   Having too many files in a single directory can still be problematic for your file system.
-A concrete example: Consider your analyses create logfiles that are not precious enough to be version controlled.
+A concrete example: Consider your analyses create log files that are not precious enough to be version controlled.
 Adding ``logs/*`` to your ``.gitignore`` file and saving this change will keep these files out of version control.